-chapter 4: Contrail DPDK vrouter setup
+chapter 4: Contrail DPDK vRouter setup

-Contrail DPDK vrouter setup mainly consist to:
+Contrail DPDK vRouter setup mainly consist to:

-Define NIC cards to be used by the vRouter for its interconnexion with the physical network
+Define NIC cards to be used by the vRouter for its interconnection with the physical network

 Define CPU resources to be allocated to the DPDK vRouter

-Define the huge pages memory to be used by the DPDK vRouter to create vrouter interface DPDK rings for physical and virtual machine network interface cards.
+Define the huge pages memory to be used by the DPDK vRouter to create vRouter interface DPDK rings for physical and Virtual Machine network interface cards.

-Configure the number of queues of DPDK vrouter physical and virtual machine network interface cards.
+Configure the number of queues of DPDK vRouter physical and Virtual Machine network interface cards.
+Queues will be configured automatically mapping 1:1 vRouter and physical NIC.
+For Virtual Machine NIC configured queues vRouter provides 1:1 queues till number of VM queues inf not bigger that vRouter allocated cores.

 Contrail vRouter DPDK specific setup is defined into /etc/sysconfig/network-scripts/ifcfg-vhost0 configuration file.
-Then the vrouter agent vhost0 network interface has to be restarted to get modified setup enforced:
+Then the vRouter agent vhost0 network interface has to be recreated to get modified setup enforced:

 $ sudo ifdown vhost0